Badis42/wso2esb-cluster/README.md

 * Mysql server (container) with esbdb
 * SVN server and create svn repo
-* ESB-Manager runs on its own in a container
+* ESB-Manager runs on a container
-* ESB-Worker runs on its own in a container and clustred with ESB-Manager node
+* ESB-Worker runs on a container and clustred with ESB-Manager node
 * Nginx Load Balancer container and add ESB enpoints